tz-wrapped/tezos-btc/TZBTC-contract.md

 ---

 #### `Approve`

-This entry point is used approve transfer of tokens from one account to another.

 When called with `(address :spender, nat :value)` parameters allows `spender` account to withdraw from the sender, multiple times,